nishmitha-ss/data-analytics-portfolio/README.md

 # data-analytics-portfolio
 # Data Science & Analytics Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with California Sttate Universit Long Beach.
+This repository contains projects and visualizations created from the Data Science & Analytics program with California State Universit, Long Beach.

 ## SQL